-Whether to reconfigure I/O bus according to the bus configuration when PPAR is started or restarted.
+Whether to reconfigure I/O bus according to the bus configuration when PPAR is powered on or reset.
 The default is off (disable).
 Execute the command while PPAR is not stopped

 (in the status other than Powered Off).
 You cannot set it in